Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `COMPLETION`

-On top of the 2 costumes that you'll get by playing through the game, the other costumes require beating the game with a certain overral ranking in all the chapters, with S ranking giving you all of them.
+Outside of the two costumes that you can get by playing the through the game, you can earn other costumes by finishing the game with a certain overall rank.
+These don't have extra powers, and are just costumes that changes the normal appearance of Jack.

-Pajama Jack: Beat the Game with overall C ranking in all chapters.\
+**Pajama Jack**: Beat the Game with overall C ranking in all chapters.\
-Dancing Jack: Beat the Game with overall B ranking in all chapters.\
+**Dancing Jack**: Beat the Game with overall B ranking in all chapters.\
-Thespian Jack: Beat the Game with overall A ranking in all chapters.\
+**Thespian Jack**: Beat the Game with overall A ranking in all chapters.\
-Phantom Jack: Beat the Game with overall S ranking in all chapters (both Secret Chapters required).
+**Phantom Jack**\: Beat the Game with overall S ranking in all chapters (requires both secret chapters beaten).

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248754.png">